Dog Adoption Guide: Tips on Bringing Your Rescue Dog Home

 Copyright: vilevi / 123RF Stock Photo

 Take some time to prepare for your dog’s arrival.
-To make the transition from shelter to home as easy as possible, it is important to provide your new dog with as much structure as possible and be clear about certain things before your rescue dog arrives.
+To make the transition from shelter to home as easy as possible, it is important to provide your new dog with as much structure as you are able and to be clear about certain things before your rescue dog arrives.

-- Get clarity where the dog will and will not be allowed.
+- Decide where the dog will and will not be allowed.
 Are bedrooms a no-go zone?
 Then close the doors.
 Is the dog not allowed in a certain area of the house?
 Then use a baby gate to fence off the area.

-- Will your dog sleep in a designated area (laundry, crate etc)?
+- Will your dog sleep in a designated place (laundry, crate etc)?
 Set it up from day one.